ericgolftourney/StoreLocatorPlus/readme.txt

 Make sure you enable V3 API key before upgrading see: https://code.google.com/apis/console/

 == Changelog ==

+= 3.0.9 (June 22nd, 2012) =

+* Fixed a namespace issue and store locator should be much more compatible with other plugins

 = 3.0.8 (June 19th 2012) =